powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/ImplementOperationReducers.md

 ---
 # Implement Operation Reducers

-In this section, we will implement and test the operation reducers for the `Chatroom` document model.
+In this section, we will implement and test the operation reducers for the `ChatRoom` document model.
 In order to do this, you have to export the document model from the Connect application and import it into your powerhouse project directory.

 To export the document model, follow the steps in the `Define Chatroom Document Model` section.